 Geoprofessional: refers to a Registered Geologist (RG), Certified Engineering Geologist (CEG), and Geotechnical Engineer (GE).
-Geoprofessionals are obligated to work within their area of expertise.

 - Registered Geologists (RG) provide geologic maps and documents, can identify relative hazards, and are licensed by the Oregon State Board of Geologist Examiners (OSBGE).
-RGs cannot imply or provide recommendations for the siting, design, modification, or construction of structures and cannot practice engineering geology.
-RGs are defined in ORS 675.505 and ORS 672.525. - Certified Engineering Geologists (CEG) provide engineering geologic reports and geotechnical reports that include hazard mitigation design.
-They are licensed by the Oregon State Board of Geologist Examiners (OSBGE).
+RGs cannot imply or provide recommendations for the siting, design, modification, or construction of structures, unless supervised by a CEG.
+RGs are defined in ORS 675.505 and ORS 672.525. - Certified Engineering Geologists (CEG) provide engineering geologic reports and are licensed by the Oregon State Board of Geologist Examiners (OSBGE).
 They apply geologic data, principles and interpretation to naturally occurring materials so that geologic factors affecting planning, design, construction and maintenance of civil engineering works are properly recognized and utilized.
 They can conduct geologic work to provide recommendations for the siting, design, modification, or construction of a structure.
 CEGs are defined in ORS 672.505 and ORS 672.525. - A Geotechnical Engineer (GE) is a Professional Engineer (PE) with the specific training, expertise, and experience to qualify as a Geotechnical Engineer (GE).
 GEs can provide geotechnical engineering reports and are licensed by the Oregon Board of Examiners for Engineering and Land Surveying (OSBEELS).
 A GE can investigate and evaluate physical and engineering properties of earth materials, and design mitigation measures to reduce risk from natural hazards.
 As defined in Oregon Statute, Professional Engineers can only perform services in the areas of their competence.
 ORS 672.005, OAR 820-020.